 I am almost at the finish line to Christmas – having completed wrapping all the gifts I bought to give this year, I feel I can now sit back and enjoy the holidays.

-I enjoy wrapping gifts and have pinned a lot of creative gift wrap ideas on Pinterest, but when it comes down to actually doing the wrapping – I like simple, fast, and easy.
+I enjoy wrapping presents and have pinned a lot of creative gift wrap ideas on Pinterest, but when it comes down to actually doing the wrapping – I like simple, fast, and easy.
 I also have a Pin board filled with free printable gift tags – they are so pretty and creative, but by the time I print them, I use up expensive printer ink – they are no longer free, I like to recycle, reuse, and repurpose instead.

 I worked for Nordstrom’s one Christmas many years ago.
 They kept all the holiday décor simple.
 It was what I call, elegantly simple or simply elegant.
 Either way you look at it – it was beautiful.
 They used tulle for gift box bows and since then, I have used tulle as a fast and elegant way to embellish a gift.